orvalho/tasks/README.md

 ## Tasks app

-Practicing how to fetch data in a Redux app, write async action creators, use redux-thunk, avoid overfetching, write action creators in action creators.<br>
+Practicing how to fetch data in a Redux app, write async action creators, use redux-thunk, avoid overfetching, write action creators in action creators, handle authentication.<br>
 This is an app which shows a list of tasks (data from JSONPlaceholder API).

 #### App